-If you've been exposed to hepatitis A, you may prevent infection by having a hepatitis A vaccine or immunoglobulin therapy within two weeks of exposure.
+If you've been exposed to hepatitis A, having a hepatitis A vaccine or immunoglobulin therapy within two weeks of exposure may protect you from infection.
 Ask your doctor or your local health department about receiving the hepatitis A vaccine if:

 - A restaurant where you recently ate reports a hepatitis A outbreak

-- Someone close to you, such as someone you live with or someone who is your caregiver, is diagnosed with hepatitis A
+- Someone close to you, such as someone you live with or your caregiver, is diagnosed with hepatitis A

 - You recently had sexual contact with someone who has hepatitis A

 - Cheney CP.
 Overview of hepatitis A virus infection in adults. http://www.uptodate.com/home.
 Accessed July15, 2014.